 Maintain your work motivation during the Summer months

 Hurray!
-Summer is finally here, and it seems like the Irish weather actually got the memo, well at least for one weekend anyway.
+Summer is finally here, and it seems like the weather actually got the memo, well at least for one weekend anyway.

 Set Summer Goals

 If you get easily distracted by that unfamiliar circular shaped object in the sky, aka the sun, then why not set yourself some summer work goals.
-As it can be a slower time of year, this can be an opportunity to work on those side projects your usually too busy for.
+As it can be a slower time of year, this can be an opportunity to work on those side projects you’re usually too busy for.

-Take this time to incorporate these projects, which will help you keep your work focus and motivation, while showing your boss just how much drive you have.
+There is more time this summer than during any other, so take this time to incorporate these projects, which will help you keep your work focus and motivation, while showing your boss just how much drive you have.

 Get Out and Enjoy the Sunshine

 It’s no surprise that keeping active and exercising is highly associated with improving people’s mental health and wellbeing, so, sticking yourself to your chair all day is not going to help yours.
 Get out for a walk or jog if you’re feeling up to it.
-You will get some fresh air and sunshine, and head back to the office feeling happier in yourself.
+You will get some fresh air and sunshine, and head back to the office (or home office) feeling happier in yourself.

 Plan a Vacation

-Never think your too busy to take your holidays, although you may feel like the foundation that holds it all together, as long as you have prepared your colleagues and clients for your time off there shouldn’t be any major issues.
+Never think your too busy to take your holidays.
+Although you may feel like the foundation that holds it all together, as long as you have prepared your colleagues and clients for your time off there shouldn’t be any major issues.

 When you are back from your holidays, DON’T forget to thank your colleagues who have maintained your work.
 Lastly and most importantly, a Duty Free Toblerone for the staff kitchen is essential upon your return – were you even away if you didn’t pick one up!